KAymeric/Covid-24/README.md

 # Covid-24

-## Caution
+## Information
-This program is a virus, it will infect your computer and block it on a french flag with a the top volume level the french national anthem.
-If you want to use it, do it on a virtual machine.
+This program is an amazing tribute to the greatness of england.
+Feel free to dowload and use it on your own computer.
+God Save the Queen !

 ## Attention
 Ce programme est un virus, il va infecter votre ordinateur et le bloquer sur un drapeau français avec le volume au maximum jouant la Marseillaise.